Welcome to Writing, Rhetoric, and Technical Communication

 - Apply rhetorical concepts of audience, context, and purpose to make effective and ethical choices about style, organization, content, and design;

-- Communicate effectively through a variety of print and digital media and in face-to-face situations; and
+- Communicate effectively through a variety of media; and

 - Critically read and edit your own and others’ documents.